zizooboats/full-stack-code-challenge/README.md

 ## Test submission process and evaluation

-- Please provide a link to a GitHub or other public repository containing the solution’s source code.
+- Upload a zip file containing the solution’s source code to Greenhouse.
-- The solution should be built and run using npm.
+- The solution should be built and run using `npm run`.
 - The search result page should be accessible using the path http://localhost:[PORT]/search
 - The solution will be evaluated for functionality, coding style and UX *In that order*.
 - *Important* Pixel perfect implementation is not a priority.